schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/schemacrawler-chatgpt.md

 - Décris-moi la table NoName

+## Get Summary and Help on the Schema

+If you are willing to share your database metadata with OpenAI, you can get additional help from ChatGPT.
+For example, you can summarize what the database does, get help with writing SQL queries, or with writing good comments on your database schema.
+To share data, pass an additional command-line argument to SchemaCrawler, `--use-metadata`.
+Please note that depending on your database schema, this can exceed the maximum tokens allowed by ChatGPT.
+If you end up exceeding the tokens, either do not use this flag, or use the SchemaCrawler command-line to limit the tables in scope using regular expressions.

+Try out prompts like:

+- Summarize the database in one paragraph
+- Write a SQL query for book names and author names
+- Write a SQL query to find all books that have previous editions
+- Write comments for columns that do not have them

 ## Extensions

 SchemaCrawler allows you to extend the functionality with your own functions that work against the database catalog.
 Your functions should implement `schemacrawler.tools.command.chatgpt.functions.FunctionDefinition<P extends FunctionParameters>`.
 Package your functions in a jar, with a service provider file called `META-INF/services/schemacrawler.tools.command.chatgpt.functions.FunctionDefinition`.
 Put this jar on the SchemaCrawler classpath, and your functions will be provided to ChatGPT for processing.